A nonnegativity preserving scheme for the relaxed Cahn-Hilliard equation with single-well potential and degenerate mobility: Introduction

-This paper is organized as follows.
-Section~\ref{sec:notation} presents the details of the finite element framework, the assumptions on the mesh and the properties of the different projectors.
-Then, we precise in Section~\ref{sec:regularized}, the regularized model which is, similarly to the continuous case, necessary to prove the existence of solutions of our discrete problem.
-In Section~\ref{sec:scheme}, we introduce a non-linear semi-implicit finite element approximation of the relaxed Cahn-Hilliard equation~\eqref{eq:CH-relax}.
-The definition of the upwind mobility coefficient is given using the matrix formulation of the problem.
-This numerical scheme can be applied indistinctly to the regularized model or the non-regularized one.
-This leads to the definition of two discrete problems: our problem of interest (Problem $P$) and its regularized analogue (Problem $P_\es$).
-Section~\ref{sec:apriori} is dedicated to the presentation of the energy stability property of the scheme and of different a priori estimates that will be useful in the convergence analysis.
-We emphasize that the properties presented in this section hold for both the regularized problem and the non-regularized problem since the estimates are uniform in the regularization parameter $\es$.
-The existence of discrete solutions to Problem P is given in Section~\ref{sec:existence}.
-The outline of this analysis is the following: starting from the regularized problem and proving discrete solutions to it, we pass to the limit of the regularization parameter $\es \to 0$ and show that since the estimates of Section~\ref{sec:apriori} are uniform in $\es$, Problem $P$ admits a solution.
-In Section~\ref{sec:convergence}, we prove the convergence of the discrete solutions to the weak solutions of the continuous relaxed Cahn-Hilliard model thanks again to the a priori estimates of Section~\ref{sec:apriori}.
+\AP{ This paper is organized as follows.
+Section~\ref{sec:notation} presents the details of the Control-Volume-Finite-Element framework and the assumptions on the mesh.
+In Section~\ref{sec:scheme}, we introduce a nonlinear semi-implicit finite element approximation of the relaxed Cahn-Hilliard equation~\eqref{eq:CH-relax}.
+The definition of the upwind mobility coefficient is given using a constant approximation of the mobility term on specific control volumes.
+Subsection~\ref{sec:positivity} and Subsection~\ref{sec:apriori} are dedicated to the presentation of the properties of this nonlinear scheme, such as the nonnegativity of the discrete solutions, mass conservation, and apriori estimates.
+The existence of discrete solutions to this problem is given in Subsection~\ref{sec:existence}.
+In Subsection~\ref{sec:compact} and Subsection~\ref{sec:convergence}, we derive compactness estimates and prove the convergence of the discrete solutions to the weak solutions of the continuous relaxed Cahn-Hilliard model defined in Definition~\ref{def:solution-RDCH}.
 Then, Section \ref{sec:explicit} is devoted to the description of an efficient linear semi-implicit scheme.
-Existence and non-negativity of a global solution is given for a suitable upwind approximation of the mobility coefficient.
-Finally, in Section~\ref{sec:simulations}, we present numerical simulations using our linear semi-implicit scheme in one and two dimensions that are in good agreement with previous numerical results obtained for the degenerate Cahn-Hilliard equation with single-well logarithmic potential.
+The existence and the nonnegativity of a unique solution are given for a suitable upwind approximation of the mobility coefficient.
+Finally, in Section~\ref{sec:simulations}, we present numerical simulations using our linear semi-implicit scheme in one and two dimensions.
+These numerical simulations are in good agreement with previous numerical results obtained for the degenerate Cahn-Hilliard equation with single-well logarithmic potential. }